splunk/splunk-operator/docs/Examples.md

 "https://myco.com/enterprise.lic", and the `volumes` parameter can be used to mount any type of [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

-## Configuring Splunk Enterprise CRs to use License Master
+## Configuring Standalone to use License Master

-Once a LicenseMaster is created, configure your other Splunk Enterprise CR specs to use the `LicenseMaster` by adding `licenseMasterRef` to their spec.
-As an example, you can connect a `Standalone` using the following spec:
+Once a LicenseMaster is created, you can configure your `Standalone` to use the `LicenseMaster` by adding `licenseMasterRef` to its spec as follows:

 ```yaml
 apiVersion: enterprise.splunk.com/v1